CAPITAL ONE · AUTHENTICATION

 Making Complex Authentication Feel Invisible

 I led illustration and animation for Capital One's authentication platform.
 7 Lottie animations from concept through production.
 Active on 75,000,000+ cards.
-The goal: make complex authentication invisible.
+The goal: make authentication feel clear and easy.

 THE CHALLENGE

 Capital One needed a visual system for AirKey that would work across 75 million active cards.
-The authentication process had to feel seamless while meeting strict security requirements.
-Every animation needed to load instantly, render consistently across devices, and communicate clearly without text.
+The authentication flow had to feel seamless while meeting strict security requirements.
+Every animation needed to load fast, render consistently across devices, and communicate clearly without text.

 THE APPROACH